seanys/Predicting-the-Matching-Probability-and-Expected-Ride-shared-Distance-of-Enroute-Ridepooling-Orders/haikou-experiments/basis/readme.md

 `edges.py`: Load all edges/links

-`neighbor.py`: Load the edges/links that are less than 1500 meters away from a vextex.
+`neighbor.py`: Load the edges/links that are less than 1500 meters away from a vertex.

  `schedule.py`: Schedule/Route function